Posted: 2024-10-09 03:00:00

 Chris Monroe/CNET

-If you're looking to juice up your devices, you'll have way more options than bulky, simple power banks with basic outlets.
-Portable power stations have undergone major improvements since we first started reviewing them here at CNET, bringing about features like USB ports, solar panel inputs and wireless charging.
-You can daisy-chain some models for even more power, or connect others to your home's electrical system, giving you backup power in an emergency or power outage.
+If you're looking to keep up the power for your devices, you'll have way more options than bulky, simple power banks with basic outlets.
+Since we first started reviewing portable power stations here at CNET, they have undergone significant improvements, bringing about features like USB ports, solar panel inputs and wireless charging.
+You can daisy-chain some models for even more power or connect others to your home's electrical system, giving you backup power in an emergency or power outage.
 You'll also find plenty that work just as well as portable generators for camping trips and other off-grid activities.

-To find the best of the bunch, I spent hours putting each power station through its paces, and I also considered factors such as battery life, power output and input charging options, plus output options for juicing up my gear.
+I spent hours putting each device through its paces to find the best of these portable power stations.
+I also considered factors such as battery life, power output, input charging options, and output options for juicing up my gear.
 Power stations that only sport AC outlets and force you to use adapters are no longer viable.
 Each is more than just an on-the-go phone battery charger or glamping must-have.
 These power bank performers have wide-ranging uses, from building and construction to staying connected with the office or family to having access to emergency lighting and power wherever you roam or call home.

 Best portable power stations for 2024